wpbonelli/modflow-devtools/README.md

 ## Included

-This package contains shared tools for developing and testing MODFLOW 6 and FloPy, including standalone utilities as well as `pytest` fixtures, CLI options, and test parametrizations:
+This package contains shared tools for developing and testing MODFLOW 6 and FloPy, including standalone utilities as well as `pytest` fixtures, CLI options, and test cases:

 - a `ZipFile` subclass preserving file attributes
 - variably-scoped `pytest` temporary directory fixtures